Organizing Your Board with a Calendar

 It’s easy to get to the end of a year on your nonprofit board and realize that you haven’t taken care of essential tasks for your organization.
 An easy way to keep tabs on all of the tasks of a board of directors is to create a board calendar that you refer to as you develop each board meeting agenda.
 This will systematize your work and make it much simpler to check off the tasks.

-Here is a starting list for your board calendar of tasks and events to include.
+Here are some items for your board calendar.
 The document itself should be reviewed and updated annually.

-• Board meeting dates
+• Board meeting dates and retreats

 • Review the organization’s 990 filing